SAP-samples/teched2023-DT182v/exercises/ex0/README.md

 # Create an SAP BTP ABAP Environment Trial User

 In this exercise, you will create a trial user in the SAP BTP, ABAP Environment.

+If you have not already done so you have first to register for the SAP BTP Trial [here].(https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html).

-The steps you have to perform have been described in the following tutorial.
+The steps you you to activate the ABAP Environment in the SAP BTP trial by creating an appropriate user have have been described in the following tutorial.

 [Create an SAP BTP ABAP Environment Trial User](https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html)